Supplementary data: Manitoba

 Topic: Improving access to quality end-of-life care

-Title of image: Cumulative length of stay for cancer patients (rural/remote) who were in or admitted to an acute care hospital 30 days prior to death across MB for fiscal years 2015, 2017, and 2019
+Title of image: Cumulative length of stay for cancer patients living in rural/remote Regional Health Authorities in Manitoba who were in or admitted to an acute care hospital 30 days prior to death for fiscal years 2015, 2017, and 2019

 Topic: Improving access to quality end-of-life care

-Title of image: Cumulative length of stay for cancer patients (urban) who were in or admitted to an acute care hospital 30 days prior to death across MB for fiscal years 2015, 2017, and 2019
+Title of image: Cumulative length of stay for cancer patients living in the single urban Regional Health Authority in Manitoba who were in or admitted to an acute care hospital 30 days prior to death in Manitoba for fiscal years 2015, 2017, and 2019

 Priority 5 Action 3: Support children, adolescents and young adults at key transition points in their unique cancer journeys